tim-kos/frey/README.md

 What Frey is not good at:

  - Scaling Microservices
  - Dependencies with other Frey projects.
-Even though you could a diverse cluster with different roles and apps accross different cloud vendors - All of this should be defined in one Frey project.
+Even though you could launch a heterogeneous cluster with different roles and apps across different cloud vendors - All of this should be defined in one Frey project.

 ## Install